 Using your ELC

-Under the ELC scheme, a wide range of training can be taken, provided it is offered by an approved provider listed on the ELC website at www.enhancedlearningcredits.com and is at level 3 or above.
-For full details of how to make the most of your ELC, refer to the in-depth features elsewhere on this site.
+Under the ELC scheme, a wide range of learning can be taken, provided it is offered by an approved provider listed on the ELCAS website and is at level 3 or above.
+For full details of how to make the most of your ELC, refer to our in-depth features elsewhere on the Quest website